-Many enthusiasts get bitten by the aquarium-bug when they stand in a pet store.
-Often this leads to impulse buys and dead fish.
+Many enthusiasts get bitten by the aquarium bug when they stand in a pet store.
+This often leads to impulse buys and dead fish.
 The latter results from something called “new tank syndrome.”
 This is basically incorrect water conditions that shock fish to death.
-To avoid this, one must knuckle the nitrogen cycle into a safe zone for fish and the bad news is that the process can take weeks.
+To avoid this, one must knuckle the nitrogen cycle into a safe zone for fish.
+The bad news is that the process can take weeks.

 Where the Nitrogen Originates

 Not to be foul, but it starts with fish poop.
 For this reason, it is better to start small with “starter fish.”
 The intensity of the cycle is directly tied to the amount of waste expelled every day.
 Setting up a tank with a few hardy fish, like two or three guppies, will give them and the new owner a chance to condition the tank.
 Once settled, more fish can be added and monitored.